Mittesh-9/ML-Linear-Regression/README.md

 - Loading and understanding the dataset.
 - Performing basic exploratory data analysis (EDA).
 - Fitting a linear regression model.
-- Visualizing the model's predictions against the actual data.
+- Model's predictions against the actual data.
 - Evaluating the model's performance using metrics like R-squared and Mean Squared Error.

 ## Prerequisites